-However, you can also include recipes such as pasta bakes, lasagnes and baked potatoes under the baking category, even though they don’t usually involve flour, eggs or sugar, they are cooked in an oven.
+However, you can also include recipes such as pasta bakes, lasagnas and baked potatoes under the baking category; even though they don’t usually involve flour, eggs or sugar, they are cooked in an oven.

 Baking is similar to roasting, but there is a difference.
 Whereas they both use dry heat to cook the food, there are a few differences;

-- Roasting is usually the cooking of something solid such as a whole chicken or a leg of lamb.
+- Roasting is usually cooking something solid, such as a whole chicken or a leg of lamb.
 Baking involves cooking something that starts in a more liquid state before it is baked.
-Once baked it usually becomes firm on the outside and soft on the inside.
+Once baked, it usually becomes firm on the outside and soft on the inside.

-Barbequing, as we know it, is the cooking of food outside on a barbecue, either by grilling, smoking or roasting.
+Barbequing, as we know it, is cooking food outside on a barbecue, either by grilling, smoking or roasting.

-The actual barbecue itself is either a purpose built appliance, either run on gas or coal, or a home built brick BBQ.
+The actual barbecue itself is either a purpose-built appliance run on gas or coal or a home-built brick BBQ.
 Gas barbecues come in all shapes and sizes and vary wildly in price.

 Whatever barbeque you use, one thing is for sure – it’s the perfect opportunity to enjoy a social gathering where food is the focus!